Surgical staple: Types and applications

 Although most surgical staples are made of titanium, stainless steel is more often used in some skin staples and clips.
 Titanium produces less reaction with the immune system and, being non-ferrous, does not interfere significantly with MRI scanners, although some imaging artifacts may result.
 Synthetic absorbable (bioabsorbable) staples are also now becoming available, based on polyglycolic acid, as with many synthetic absorbable sutures.

 Removal of skin staples

 Where skin staples are used to seal a skin wound it will be necessary to remove the staples after an appropriate healing period, usually between 5 and 10 days, depending on the location of the wound and other factors.
 The skin staple remover is a small manual device which consists of a shoe or plate that is sufficiently narrow and thin to insert under the skin staple.
-The active part is a small blade that, when hand-pressure is exerted, pushes the staple down through a slot in the shoe, deforming the staple into an 'M' shape to facilitate its removal.
-In an emergency it is possible to remove staples with a pair of artery forceps.
+The active part is a small vertical blade that, when hand-pressure is exerted, pushes the staple down through a slot in the shoe, deforming the staple open into an 'M' shape to facilitate its removal.
+In an emergency, it is also possible to remove staples with a pair of artery forceps.

 Skin staple removers are manufactured in many shapes and forms, some disposable and some reusable.